shway0/Gpt/TASKS.md

 - [ ] Delivery

 ## Current Focus
-- Drafting Act II chapter 27 with emphasis on:
+- Drafting Act II chapter 28 with emphasis on:
-  - Yanmei's flight from cultists who worship the "Hollow King"
+  - Wei and Ru Yun's discovery of the Cult of the Hollow
+  - Wei's intervention to save Yanmei from sacrifice
+  - Revealing the extent of Wei's transformation through confrontation
+  - Yanmei's perception of Wei as savior rather than monster
+- Implementing the convergence of Wei, Ru Yun, and Yanmei
-  - The Cult of the Hollow subplot development
+- Expanding the Cult of the Hollow subplot
-  - Yanmei's journey toward Wei's location
 - Continuing the external action focus established in Act I
-- Developing the village network subplot introduced in Chapter 26
-- Preparing for the convergence of Wei, Ru Yun, and Yanmei in upcoming chapters